Skip to Content

 • If the repair is relatively small and the dishwasher is otherwise in good shape, repairing can be a good value.

-• Good repair candidate: newer unit + single clear failure + no leaks/rust + repair estimate feels reasonable vs a comparable new unit.
+• Good repair candidate: newer unit, single clear failure, no leaks or rust, and a repair estimate that feels reasonable versus a comparable new dishwasher.

-• Poor repair candidate: older unit + multiple symptoms + leak/rust concerns + repeat repairs or uncertain root cause.
+• Poor repair candidate: older unit, multiple symptoms, leak or rust concerns, repeat repairs, or uncertain root cause.

-Also consider repeat history: If this is the second or third repair in a short time, replacement can reduce the risk of another breakdown next month.
+Also consider repeat history: If this is the second or third repair in a short time, replacement can reduce the risk of another breakdown soon after this one.

 6) Florida-specific factors that can change the decision